akashmod/Self_Driving_Car_Traffic_Sign_Classifier_Project/Writeup.md

 #### The Final Model Architecture
+I have used the famous LeNet architecture with some customization for classifying the images.
 My final model consisted of the following layers:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|